Overcoat/Overcoat/README.md

 If you're looking for a better way to handle asynchronous calls but you're not ready to embrace ReactiveCocoa, you may try [PromiseKit](http://promisekit.org).

-To add ReactiveCocoa support, you have to use `Overcoat+PromiseKit` podspec if you're using CocoaPods.
+To add PromiseKit support, you have to use `Overcoat+PromiseKit` podspec if you're using CocoaPods.
 Or if you're using Carthage, add `OvercoatPromiseKit.framework`

 Now you can get `PMKPromise` objects when making HTTP requests: